First, a message straight from SUE:

 How to see SUE

-SUE’s permanent home in the Griffin Halls of Evolving Planet is included with any museum ticket: Basic admission, Discovery Pass, or All-Access Pass.
+SUE’s permanent home in the Griffin Halls of Evolving Planet is included with Basic admission or All-Access Pass.

 SUE and Evolving Planet are also included on free admission days for Illinois residents.
 Discounted passes are available in person and can't be reserved online in advance.